awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 Lysandre gives the party a breakdown of the local legend of the Death's Shade, and claims she's been researching a way to try to put it back to rest.

-Investigation (15): tucked away in a corner, you find a pack that seems to belong to the naval investigator.
+Perception or Investigation (15): tucked away in a corner, you find a pack that seems to belong to the naval investigator.
 Lysandre hastily claims she found it during her research into the Death's Shade.
 She thinks the investigator may have angered the Shade, and suspects she might be able to use some of his items to help put it to rest.

-Investigation (20): peeking out from a high shelf, or maybe within any hidden areas they rummage through, they find a cloak with a Caledonian Naval insignia.
+Perception or Investigation (20): peeking out from a high shelf, or maybe within any hidden areas they rummage through, they find a cloak with a Caledonian Naval insignia.
 The cloak is clearly too small to fit the deceased officer.

 ## Lysandre's shop - backroom
 *Where* living quarters / backroom to the bookshop